 Most of the organic traffic is coming into non ‘money pages’ such as blog posts.
 Possible reasons for this is a weak keyword selection on the landing pages and/or low SEO positions.
 Ideally, you want at least 60-70% of the incoming traffic coming to your home page and the landing pages as that is the audience set that is likely to convert into leads

-- Identify the most lucrative pages and services and run a SEO campaign to improve your organic rankings
+- Identify the most lucrative pages and services and run a Search Engine Optimization (SEO) campaign to improve your organic rankings

 - Revisit the keywords being optimised for the landing pages and make tweaks where necessary

 I hope you find this useful.
 If you’re looking for resources containing general tips and theory on auditing a PPC AdWords account, here are some that I have found to be helpful: